ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Saving modified pictures

 At the moment, you are only modifying a copy of the image that is stored in local memory.
 You are not actually changing the `bear.jpg` file, and any of the changes you make will not be saved when you exit Python.
 The reason is that the Python functions you've used are not directly processing the stone bear image on the hard disk.
-Rather,  when you open an image, PIL makes a duplicate of that image and loads that duplicate copy into  memory.
+Rather,  when you open an image, PIL makes a duplicate of that image and loads that duplicate copy into RAM memory.
 This technique of loading a copy of a file to memory (which is relatively fast) rather than directly handing a file on the disk (slow) is very common.

 To save changes to disk, you should use the `Image.save` function.
 Read the documentation, mentioned earlier, to see how it works (hint: It takes one argument, which is a string specifying where you want the file saved including its name).
 Make sure you give this new file you save to a different name (i.e., don't use `bear.jpg`), as we will be using the original file throughout this lab.